Solihull: Parks and local nature reserves

 Solihull has a number of parks and local nature reserves, including the UK's first dedicated hedgehog conservation area.

-Town centre

 The nearest parks to the town centre are Malvern and Brueton Parks.
 They are interlinked and cover a total area of about 130 acre.
 Brueton Park used to be part of the grounds of Malvern Hall, which dates back to about 1690.
 Tudor Grange Park is also close to the town centre.
 The River Blythe, a headwater tributary of the River Trent, passes through parts of Solihull including Malvern and Tudor Grange Parks.
 Hillfield Park is on the outskirts of the town centre.